stardusteight-d4c/nlw-heat/README.md

   };
 }

-//Create a robot with name Chitti const robo1 = createRobot('Chitti');
+// Create a robot with name Chitti const robo1 = createRobot('Chitti');
 robo1.talk();
 // Create a robot with name Chitti 2.O Upgraded